How to Build and Communicate Your Recruitment Brand Message

-Social media is built to display your agency’s personality, and, by extension, it’s brand.
+Social media is built to display your firm’s personality, and, by extension, it’s brand.
 62% of jobseekers, according to CareerArc, consult social media to evaluate a potential employer’s brand.

 There are many ways you can communicate your brand through social media.
 Some of these include: